jonataslaw/getx/README.md

   int counter = 0;
   void increment() {
     counter++;
-    update(this); // use update(this) to update counter variable um UI when increment be called }
+    update(this); // use update(this) to update counter variable on UI when increment be called }
 }
 // On your Stateless/Stateful class, use GetBuilder to update Text when increment be called